 Acting fast at the first sign of heart attack symptoms can save your life and limit damage to your heart.
 Treatment works best when it's given right after symptoms occur.

-If you think you or someone else may be having a heart attack, call 9–1–1 right away.
-Quick treatment can save your life.
+If you think you or someone else may be having heart attack symptoms or a heart attack, don't ignore it or feel embarrassed to call for help.
+Call 9–1–1 for emergency medical care.
+Acting fast can save your life.

 Do not drive to the hospital or let someone else drive you.
 Call an ambulance so that medical personnel can begin life-saving treatment on the way to the emergency room.
 Take a nitroglycerin pill if your doctor has prescribed this type of treatment.

-Each year, about 1.2 million people in the United States have heart attacks, and many of them die.
+Each year, close to 1 million people in the United States have heart attacks, and many of them die.
 CHD, which often results in heart attacks, is the leading killer of both men and women in the United States.

 Many more people could survive or recover better from heart attacks if they got help faster.
 Of the people who die from heart attacks, about half die within an hour of the first symptoms and before they reach the hospital.